skreddypalvai/7MlWQpaQ38udIkNh/README.md

 Target(y) - has the client subscribed to a term deposit? (binary)

-#### **Objective**:
-*    Hit %81 or above accuracy by evaluating with 5-fold cross validation and reporting the average performance score.
-*    We are also interested in finding customers who are more likely to buy the investment product.
-Determine the segment(s) of customers our client should prioritize.
-*   What makes the customers buy?
-Tell us which feature we should be focusing more on.

 ####  **Project Overview**:
 *  The main goal is to predict if the customer will subscribe to a term deposit or not.
 Most of the features are categorical and only few are numerical, we need to analyze them efficiently by fitting the best models with optimal hyperparameter values.
 We will be using cross validation techniques for better training.